yiqu/yiqu.github.io/_posts/2019-10-16-pokemon-sword-first-day.md

 And that was 19 years ago...
 <!--more-->

-Today, I purchased my second ever Pokemon game, Pokemon Sword (Sheild) for the Nintendo Switch.
+Today, I purchased my second ever Pokemon game, Pokemon Sword (Shield) for the Nintendo Switch.
 Sword and Shield takes place in Galar region, it is a brand new region Pokemon has released just for this game.
 Galar is modeled after the U.K. You will see a lot of resemblance of the green country side of England, and mountains of Scotland in the game.
 The old rustic towns with brick fronts are a lot like the old towns of England.
 There is even a bridge in game I saw that looks very simlar to the London Bridge.